 The National Physician Payment Transparency Program (Open Payments), a.k.a.
 Sunshine Act, is a section of the Patient Protection and Affordable Care Act of 2010 that requires pharmaceutical and medical device companies to report to the Federal government certain payments they make to defined healthcare professionals and teaching hospitals.
 The Sunshine Act also requires companies to report any physician ownership or investment interests.

-If you are not contracted with Genentech for any speaking, advisory, consulting or other services, and if your interactions with Genentech do not involve transfers of value paid for by Genentech, either directly or indirectly, then Genentech will not be required to report anything to your name (Please note that in some cases, Genentech may indirectly sponsor a meal provided to program attendees, such as at a medical education event, and in that case we may be required to report this meal as a transfer of value to physician attendees).
+If you are not contracted with Genentech for any speaking, advisory, consulting or other services, and if your interactions with Genentech do not involve transfers of value paid for by Genentech, either directly or indirectly, then Genentech will not be required to report anything to your name (Please note that in some cases, Genentech may indirectly provide a meal to a program attendee which may be required to be reported as a transfer of value to Covered Recipients.

 Each line item that Genentech reports to CMS will be available on the public report in detail, including but not limited to:

 Payments are reported to CMS based on defined nature of payments categories and not by activity type.

 If you would like to see the information Genentech will be disclosing before the report is published, you may contact us by email at sunshinequestions-[email protected].

 Samples are not reportable under the Sunshine Act.
 However, in 2012, Genentech began fulfilling a federal government requirement to report annually the identity and quantity of all drug samples requested and distributed per the Prescription Drug Sampling Transparency Provision.
 This Provision is distinct from the Sunshine Act, and the government has not announced any plans to share this information publicly.
 If you have specific questions about a Genentech sample program, please contact the Genentech Sample Accountability Hotline at 888.714.3336.